ThunderFly-aerospace/docs/instruments/TF-Simulator/vehicles.md

 ## Quadrotor

 There is only an [incomplete multirotor model](https://github.com/ThunderFly-aerospace/FlightGear-TF-Mx1).
-This is not yet usable (it is numerically unstable and needs an additional work).
+This is not yet usable (it is numerically unstable and needs additional work).

 ## Adding a New Vehicle